 Some owners, whether they have a single course or multiple ones, choose to remove the school enrollment button from their site entirely, so that users must go to the actual course they want to enroll in.

-If you wish to remove the Sign Up button in your header as well, navigate to Site > Navigation, scroll to Header, and toggle the sign up link to be invisible:
+If you wish to remove the Sign Up button in your header as well, navigate to Site > Navigation, scroll to Navigation Bar, and toggle the sign up link to be invisible: